mantidproject/mantid/Code/Mantid/docs/source/algorithms/StartLiveData-v1.rst

 **Example:**

 .. testcode:: exStartLiveData

     from threading import Thread
+    import time

     def startFakeDAE():
         # This will generate 2000 events roughly every 20ms, so about 50,000 events/sec
         # They will be randomly shared across the 100 spectra
         # and have a time of flight between 10,000 and 20,000
         try: